 There’s nothing like a relaxing weekend in the Sierra backcountry.
 Over the 4th of July weekend, my friend Blair invited me out on a girls’ only trip out to Granite Lake in Emigrant Wilderness.
 I haven’t adventured much off of Sonora Pass, so I immediately said yes!

 The next morning we woke up bright and early to finish our trek to Granite Lake.
-We were able to easily find the trail and were well on our way.
-Our first stop was Y Meadow Lake where we would head off trail for Granite Lake.
+We found the trail and were well on our way.
+Our first stop was Y Meadow Lake where we headed off trail for Granite Lake.
 Y Meadow Lake was absolutely beautiful.
-We hadn’t hiked very far but we stopped to take the time to filter water and enjoy the scenery; we had all the time in the world.
+It was’n’t very far, but we stopped to take the time to filter water and enjoy the scenery.
+We had all the time in the world.

 The next day we packed up all our things and retraced our steps back out to catch the Women’s World Cup.
 What a great 4th of July weekend!

 Looking for similar backpacking trips to Granite Lake?
 Backpacking to Lake Aloha was pretty magical.
 Meiss Lake is another cool off trail lake.
 Fourth of July Lake is off the beaten path.